Latex vs. Hybrid: What’s the Difference?

 - Breathable and moisture-wicking

 If you want the best of both worlds, you can always spring for a latex hybrid.
-These are among the most comfortable, most cooling mattresses.
+These are among the coolest, most comfortable mattresses.
 They may have one to three layers of latex foam with different densities on top and pocketed coils on the bottom.
 They might also have a durable base foam layer to help increase motion isolation.

 Latex hybrids are as breathable, springy, and cooling as it gets.
 They’re also comparatively pure.
 The only component of your latex hybrid mattress that isn’t all-natural will be its coils.